 Necessity to develop new standards, if existing standards don't accomplish the requirement

-Requirements

-List of requirements implied by this use case, if existing standards don't accomplish the requirement

-U1.
+R1.
 Making contents using a declarative approach

 The declarative approach means a mark-up based control of contents.
 Information for playing contents is annotated in HTML tags.